ChyppitauCoder/mydotfiles/README.md

 # mydotfiles
 My thinkpad dotfiles.
-Work on gentoo linux, archlinux and maybe on linux from scratch with some changes
+Works on gentoo linux, archlinux fine without changes (maybe)

 ## OS
  - Archlinux
  - Gentoo
- - Lfs (maybe)
+ - Lfs (only with changes)

 ## Soft
 - Will be automaticly downloaded.

 ## How to use?
-- Go to folder with dots on your system
+- Go to folder with dotfiles
 - Run `chmod +x apply && ./apply`
 - Wait.

-## Have some issue?
+## Have some troubles?
  - I'll fix it!
 Just write